ssebs/mdplan/README.md

 A VSCode extension for Kanban-style planning using raw markdown files instead of rendering a separate UI.

+TODO:
+- when you click in the checkbox text (anywhere in [ ]) it should popup a menu to select the new status, like a dropdown menu

 ## Quick Start

 1. Create a new markdown file